 Abrams did some acting and continued his screenwriting work with films like Regarding Henry (1991), in which he had an on-screen role, Forever Young (1992), Gone Fishin' (1997) and Armageddon (1998).
 By the mid-1990s, Abrams had started to venture into film production work as well.

 In 2004, he once again struck TV gold with the creation of the ABC series Lost, which featured a group of castaways stranded on a mysterious, mystical island.
-Abrams earned two 2005 Emmys for his work—one for direction and the other for Outstanding Drama Series—and received multiple nominations for the series over the years.
+Abrams earned two 2005 Emmys for his work—one for direction and the other for Outstanding Drama Series—and received multiple nominations for the show over the years.

 Abrams continued his TV production and screenwriting work with projects like What About Brian, Fringe and Undercovers.
-By the mid-2000s, Abrams was once again in the world of cinema and made his movie-directing debut with 2006's Mission Impossible III.
-Abrams then directed a 2009 revamping of a beloved sci-fi TV and film series, Star Trek.
-Abrams' version went on to become a global hit, earning more than $385 million and much media talk around the new direction of the characters.
-His next directorial outing on the big screen came in 2011 in the form of Super 8, a sci-fi mystery/thriller set in the '70s.
+By the mid-2000s, Abrams made his movie-directing debut with 2006's Mission Impossible III.
+Abrams then directed a 2009 revamping of the beloved sci-fi TV and film series, Star Trek.
+Abrams's version went on to become a global hit, earning more than $385 million and much media talk around the new direction of the characters.
+His next directorial outing on the big screen came in 2011 with Super 8, a sci-fi mystery/thriller set in the '70s.
 His next film featuring the crew of the Enterprise, Star Trek Into Darkness, was released in May 2013.

 In early 2013, it was announced that Abrams would direct another installment in another famous sci-fi film franchise—Star Wars, originally directed by George Lucas.
 The Abrams-helmed Star Wars: Episode VII - The Force Awakens opened in the U.S. on December 18, 2015.
 The critically lauded film broke an array of box office records, earning more than $247 million domestically in its opening weekend.